FOR A FLEXIBLE SPACE THAT BALANCES WORK AND DOWNTIME, PLAN A MULTIFUNCTIONAL ROOM TO WORK HARD FOR YOUR HOUSEHOLD

 In a flexible living space, the furniture you choose is important.
 Be clever with a sofa that converts into a bed easily, without compromising on style.
 Meanwhile, hidden storage pieces like our Bobbin Footstool are perfect for hiding bed linen when not needed.

 If you’re renting and likely to be moving in the not-so-distant future, then go for freestanding pieces that you can take with you, like our House by John Lewis Dice range.
 Choose a round dining table, which can be fitted into a corner in a compact kitchen area, as well as low-level occasional furniture, such as tables and pouffes, which are easy to move around when friends come over.

 “This room feels relaxed, even though there’s lots going on”

-Just as we multitask in our daily lives, a flexible living room needs to do the same.
+Just as we multitask in our daily lives, we need our living rooms to do the same.
 This open-plan space is a home office by day, thanks to a compact desk area, while at night it becomes a place to relax.
-Think about where you position your furniture, arranging your desk area behind your sofa if you can – this will make it easier to switch off at the end of your working day.
+Think about where you position your furniture, arranging your desk area next to the front door where it can double up as a console.
+Extra bonus points if you can pop it behind a sofa – this will make it easier to switch off at the end of your working day.

 Max out your storage with a tall shelving unit, fitted neatly into a corner or alcove.
 Choose a colourful one, especially if you’re renting and unable to decorate the walls.
 Stack it with books and houseplants, which are great for giving a space life.

 “Working from home has become discreet and portable, with a laptop that can be used at a desk or sofa”

 FLEX FOR FRIENDS